rishi23437/AngryBirds/IMPORTANT.md

 # ALL IMPORTANT NOTES

+## Tasks remaining
+- 3 types of birds: Implement 2 others(black and yellow)
+- 3 types of blocks: wood, glass, steel
+- 3 different levels: Level2, Level3 banao
+- Collision Handling
+- Serializable se save karo
+- JUnit Testing
+- Make UI buttons login and signup
+- Introduce friction to stop a bird on the ground(after it has been launched)
+- Music
+- Update README
+- Demo video

+If time permits:
+- Special power for birds

 ## LAST DEADLINE
 ### Supporting Different Users by making login and signup, for BONUS.
 This is done through SignIn page